 Given this focus on sailing, a fair question to ask is what is the ultimate Chester sailboat?
 A question that could serve as an apt topic for debate among Chester sailors during the long sailing-free months ahead.
 Little doubt that every sailor has an opinion, so I’ll get the debate rolling by rendering my own experiences with various contenders for the title of “ultimate Chester sailboat.”

-I’m fairly certain that my first sail ever was made on my parent’s Bluenose, hull number 46 and named Kaila.
+I am fairly certain that I took my first sail ever on my parent’s Bluenose, hull number 46 and then named Kaila.
 I was five or six years old at the time and can report that I did not enjoy the experience at all.
 She leaked heartily, had to be bailed constantly, and totally freaked me out despite forewarning from my parents when she went atilt to heel—I just knew that we were gonna flip over and sink!
 I did eventually get over my fear of flipping, but can’t say that I took to sailing during those early years.
 The water was cold, the directions regarding what to do next confusing, and the heat and passion of the few races I went on a bit too much for my sensitive nature at that young age.

 Which is too bad, as the Bluenose is definitely in the running as the “ultimate Chester sailboat.”
 Designed in 1946 by William J. Roué, the same guy who designed and built the iconic Bluenose schooner as featured on Canada’s dime, the first dozen or so 23-foot one-design class sloops were built at the Barkhouse Boatyard in East Chester.
 Other local builders, including the Stevens Boatyard in Chester, also began producing Bluenoses, with a total of 77 wooden versions of the boat produced in the 1940s and 1950s.
 In 1968, Roué granted rights to produce a fibreglass version of the boat to McVay Yachts out of Mahone Bay, and since then another 100 or so fibreglass versions have been produced, first by McVay, and then by other builders such as Herring Cove Marine, and two other boat builders in Ontario.

-The Bluenose is a great daysailer, but is primarily known for its racing pedigree, which has been a staple in both Chester and Halifax since 1949.
+The Bluenose is a great daysailer, but it’s primarily known for its racing pedigree, which has been a staple in both Chester and Halifax since 1949.
 In fact, the Chester Bluenose fleet is the largest one-design keelboat fleet in Atlantic Canada, and the Chester Yacht Club hosts an active racing schedule from June to September, and alternates with Halifax the hosting of the annual Maritime Bluenose Championship.
 With such a large fleet, and an exceptionally robust Chester community of Bluenose sailors, the Bluenose would undoubtedly be named the “ultimate Chester sailboat” if the designation was based strictly on local sailor polling.

 Many Chester old-timers might argue that the Chester C-Class sloops represent the “ultimate Chester sailboat.”
 Built starting in the mid-1930s in Heisler’s Boat Yard in Chester’s Back Harbour, these sleek, beautiful racer-cruisers—Eclipse, Ripple, Ohop, Mistral, Restless and Whim—quickly joined Chester’s other Universal Class wooden sailboats such as Hayseed and High Tide in winning numerous races for their owners.
 Even with the rise of faster plastic boats in the 1960s, ’70s and ’80s, the Chester C Class boats were considered the grande dames of Chester’s sailing season, and would continue to bring home the glory well into the first years of this century.